-The School shall employ or contract with certificated resource specialists to provide services for students with disabilities which shall include, but not be limited to:
+The School shall employ or contract with certificated education specialists to provide services for students with disabilities which shall include, but not be limited to:

 - 1. Providing instruction and services to students whose needs have been identified in an IEP developed by the IEP team and who are assigned to general education classroom teachers for a majority of the school day.
-Students shall not be enrolled in a resource specialist program for the majority of the school day without approval of the IEP team. - 2.
+Students shall not be enrolled in a specialized academic instruction program for the majority of the school day without approval of the IEP team. - 2.
 Providing information and assistance to students with disabilities and their parents/guardians. - 3.
 Providing consultation, resource information, and material regarding students with disabilities to their parents/guardians and regular education staff members. - 4.
-Coordinating special education services with the general education programs for each student with disabilities enrolled in the resource specialist program. - 5.
+Coordinating special education services with the general education programs for each student with disabilities enrolled in the specialized academic instruction program. - 5.
 Monitoring student progress on a regular basis, participating in the review and revision of IEPs as appropriate, and referring students who do not demonstrate appropriate progress to the IEP team - 6.
 At the secondary school level, emphasizing academic achievement, career and vocational development, and preparation for adult life. - 7.
-Resource specialists shall not simultaneously be assigned to serve as resource specialists and to teach in the general education program.
+Education specialists shall not simultaneously be assigned to serve as education specialists and to teach in the general education program.

-The School's resource specialist program shall be under the direction of a resource specialist who possesses:
+The School's specialized academic instruction program shall be under the direction of an administrator who possesses:

 - 1. A special education credential or clinical services credential with a special class authorization. - 2.
 Three or more years of teaching experience, including both general and special education teaching experience, as defined by rules and regulations of the Commission on Teacher Credentialing. - 3.
-Demonstration of competencies required for a resource specialist as established by the Commission on Teacher Credentialing.
+Demonstration of competencies required for an education specialist as established by the Commission on Teacher Credentialing.